Mom Core and Control Β· Thrive Family

 Journal of Women's Health Physical Therapy, 2019

-Your body did something remarkable.
-Getting back to strength is not about "bouncing back" β€” it is about rebuilding on a foundation that respects what just happened.
+A 4-week small-group cohort led by a Doctor of Physical Therapy.
+Getting back to strength is not about "bouncing back" β€” it is about rebuilding on a foundation that respects what your body just did.

 Is this you?